 Institutional Continuing Care / Life Care Agreements

-Continuing Care Retirement Communities (CCRC) are communities that provide seniors with a continuum of care services from no care (independent living) to full care (nursing home) and everything in-between (assisted living).
+Continuing Care Retirement Communities (CCRC) are communities that provide seniors with a continuum of care services.
+Care ranges from no care (independent living) to full care (nursing home) and everything in-between (assisted living).
 One’s care needs are covered regardless of age or changes.
 These communities have a variety of different contracts or agreements.
 Generally, there is a rather large entrance fee, as well as much smaller monthly fees.
 Due to the fact one enters these communities with the expectation of spending the remainder of their life at the community, their contracts are also called life care agreements.

 There are many reasons why one would want a life care agreement.
 First, many elderly individuals prefer to age in place, at home, and having a life care agreement allows an individual to do this.
 In addition, since often times it is a family member or a close friend who provides the care, there is a level of trust and intimacy already developed between the two individuals.
 A life care agreement defines the relationship, establishing clear expectations and boundaries.
 Since there is compensation for care provided, the arrangement becomes a business agreement.
 This also helps to keep the peace in the family and other family members from feeling that the caretaker is unfairly being given money that should one day be their inheritance.
 Life care agreements show that payments to the individual are legit expenses, not simply money or property being gifted.

 Date / Length of Time - A start date of services rendered is imperative when putting together a life care agreement.
 It is important to note that the contract cannot be retroactively dated.
 This means that if services were provided prior to the drafted personal care contract, they cannot be included.
 The duration that the services are to be provided should also be included in the contract.
 One can opt for a short-term contract, such as six months, or have the contract cover the remainder of the elderly individual’s life.